driesvints/dotfiles/README.md

 ## Thanks To...

-I first got the idea for starting this project by visiting the [Github does dotfiles](https://dotfiles.github.io/) project.
+I first got the idea for starting this project by visiting the [GitHub does dotfiles](https://dotfiles.github.io/) project.
 Both [Zach Holman](https://github.com/holman/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) were great sources of inspiration.
 [Sourabh Bajaj](https://twitter.com/sb2nov/)'s [Mac OS X Setup Guide](http://sourabhbajaj.com/mac-setup/) proved to be invaluable.
 Thanks to [@subnixr](https://github.com/subnixr) for [his awesome Zsh theme](https://github.com/subnixr/minimal)!
 And lastly, I'd like to thank [Emma Fabre](https://twitter.com/anahkiasen) for [her excellent presentation on Homebrew](https://speakerdeck.com/anahkiasen/a-storm-homebrewin) which made me migrate a lot to a [`Brewfile`](./Brewfile) and [Mackup](https://github.com/lra/mackup).

 In general, I'd like to thank every single one who open-sources their dotfiles for their effort to contribute something to the open-source community.
 Your work means the world! :earth_africa: :heart: